boazbk/tcs/lec_00_1_math_background.md

 Theorems, lemmas, claims and the like are true statements about the concepts we defined.
 Deciding whether to call a particular statement a "Theorem", a "Lemma" or a "Claim" is a judgement call, and does not make a mathematical difference.
 All three correspond to statements which were proven to be true.
-The difference is that a _Theorem_ refers to a significant result, that we would want to remember and highlight.
+The difference is that a _Theorem_ refers to a significant result that we would want to remember and highlight.
 A _Lemma_ often refers to a technical result that is not necessarily important in its own right, but that can be often very useful in proving other theorems.
-A _Claim_ is a "throwaway" statement, that we need to use in order to prove some other bigger results, but do not care so much about for its own sake.
+A _Claim_ is a "throwaway" statement that we need to use in order to prove some other bigger results, but do not care so much about for its own sake.

 ### Proofs